GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 >   stoplab telnetlab
 ```
 From the host labtainer working directory.
 You can always restart the labtainer
-and continue your work where you left off.
+and try the lab again if you are unable to complete it.